Bachelor of Arts in English

 7th-12th grade English.
 In five years, students may complete the

-required courses for a bachelor’s degree in English, a master’s in
+required courses for a Bachelor of Arts (BA) in English, a Master

-education, and New York Certification in adolescence education,
+of Science in Education (MSEd), and New York Certification in

-with or without dual certification in teaching students with
+Adolescence Education, with or without dual certification in

 Resident undergraduate students who would like to pursue their